ulrikstrid/ligo/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

 Fee model in Tezos is more complicated than the Ethereum one.
 The most important bits you should know about are:
 1. In Tezos, you _burn_ a certain amount of Tez for increasing the size of the stored data.
 For example, if you add a new entry to a map or replace a string with a longer one, you must burn your Tez tokens.
-2. When you call a contract, the transaction spends gas for reading, deserializing and typechecking the storage.
-Also, a certain amount of gas gets spent for serializing and writing the storage back to the context.
+2. When you call a contract, the transaction spends gas for reading, deserialising and typechecking the storage.
+Also, a certain amount of gas gets spent for serialising and writing the storage back to the context.
 In practice, it means that **the larger your code and storage are, the more expensive it is to call your contract,** regardless of the number of computations performed.
-If you have big or unbounded containers in storage, you should most probably use `BigMap`.
+If you have big or unbounded containers in storage, you should most probably use `big_map`.
-3. Emitting internal operations is very expensive in terms of gas: there is a fixed cost of 10000 gas for `Tezos.get_{contract, entrypoint}_opt` plus the cost of reading, deserializing, and typechecking the parameter of the callee.
+3. Emitting internal operations is very expensive in terms of gas: there is a fixed cost of 10000 gas for `Tezos.get_{contract, entrypoint}_opt` plus the cost of reading, deserialising, and typechecking the parameter of the callee.

-Always test for gas consumption and strive to minimize the size of the data stored on chain and the number of internal operations emitted.
-You can read more on fees in our [Optimization guide](https://) or in the [Serokell blog post](https://).
+Always test for gas consumption and strive to minimise the size of the data stored on chain and the number of internal operations emitted.
+You can read more on fees in our [Optimisation guide](https://ligolang.org/docs/tutorials/optimisation) or in the [Serokell blog post](https://medium.com/tqtezos/how-to-minimize-transaction-costs-of-tezos-smart-contracts-9962347faf64).

 ## Conclusion